MundoAndino Home : Andes Argentina Guide at MundoAndino

 Monte Pissis

 Due to its location in the Atacama Desert, the mountain has very dry conditions with snow only remaining on the peak during winter.
-The mountain is very high and remote, however the ascent is but a hike, albeit a long one.
+The mountain is very high and remote, and the ascent is a long hike.

 In 1994 it was claimed by Argentine authorities that an advanced GPS survey had determined that the elevation of Monte Pissis was 6,882 m, and higher than Ojos del Salado, but SRTM data and several modern GPS surveys have proved that this widely reproduced and repeated claim is incorrect.

-In 2007, a Chilean-European expedition performed a precise survey on both Ojos del Salado and Monte Pissis, using more accurate instruments.
+This was later confirmed by a Chilean-European expedition, which surveyed both Ojos del Salado and Monte Pissis.
 It has provisionally found the former to be 6,891 m and the latter 6,793 m.

 See also